 Mydriacyl Side Effects

-Note: This document contains side effect information about tropicamide ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Mydriacyl.
+Note: This page contains information about the side effects of tropicamide ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Mydriacyl.

 For the Consumer